-- Typically, you’ll work with one or two service facilitators throughout your journey with us.
+- Typically, you’ll work with several facilitators throughout your journey with us.

 - Your facilitator will work closely with you and the people who know you best.
 You should always feel that your cultural and personal beliefs are respected whenever you’re working with your facilitator.

 - Our how we do it page explains more about working with one of our service facilitators.

 People experience disabilities at different times of their life—at birth, when they start school, or after an event like a stroke.

 Whenever and however you experience disability, we understand that you want to live the best life possible and have access to the same opportunities as others.

 We think the best way to support you is to set up teams that are knowledgeable of your disability needs during specific stages of your life.